codeigniter4/CodeIgniter4/user_guide_src/source/installation/deployment.rst

 ==============

 Caching the Config objects can improve performance.
-However, the cache must be manually deleted when changing Confiig values.
+However, the cache must be manually deleted when changing Config values.

 See :ref:`factories-config-caching`.